StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 The results of our evaluation are illustrated in Figure \ref{Fig.throughput}.
 We measure throughput in thousands of tokens per second.
-To better demonstrate how to select the optimal configuration of WallFacer under each condition, we included two configurations, Wall-2 and Wall-4, in the figure.
+To better demonstrate how to select the optimal configuration of StarTrail under each condition, we included two configurations, Star-2 and Star-4, in the figure.
 We omit configurations with lower performance for clarity.
-As indicated in the figure, in all six settings, at least one configuration of WallFacer achieves higher throughput than Ring Attention, with performance improvements of 114.33\%, 41.4\%, 62.87\%, 42.45\%, 35.98\%, 19.9\%, 77.12\%, and 34.62\%.
-This advantage is primarily due to the additional parallel dimension that WallFacer introduces.
-Unlike Ring Attention, which requires inter-node P2P communication in each iteration, WallFacer's P2P communication is mostly confined intra-node, except for initial data transfers.
-This experiment clearly demonstrates WallFacer's superior performance across various environments.
+As indicated in the figure, in all six settings, at least one configuration of StarTrail achieves higher throughput than Ring Attention, with 2.114x, 1.414x, 1.629x, 1.425x, 1.360x, 1.199x, 1.771x, and 1.346x the throughput of Ring Attention.
+This advantage is primarily due to the additional parallel dimension that StarTrail introduces.
+Unlike Ring Attention, which requires inter-node P2P communication in each iteration, StarTrail's P2P communication is mostly confined intra-node, except for initial data transfers.
+This experiment clearly demonstrates StarTrail's superior performance across various environments.
+Another observation is that the optimal configuration for StarTrail may vary depending on the environment, reflecting differences in the computation-communication ratio and the trade-offs between collective and P2P communication.

-Another observation is that the optimal configuration for WallFacer may vary depending on the environment, reflecting differences in the computation-communication ratio and the trade-offs between collective and P2P communication.
-For example, the best \( C \) value for A100\_16 is 2, while for A100\_8, it is 4.
-This variation can be attributed to the topological differences: the 16-GPU-node cluster benefits less from reduced P2P communication volume, making a smaller \( C \) preferable to decrease collective communication volume while maintaining P2P communication at an acceptable level.
-This finding underscores the importance of the Communication Topology Scheduler we provide, which helps users avoid the complex process of manually analyzing these factors.

-In summary, WallFacer demonstrates superior efficiency and adaptability in all six cases, thanks to its flexible parallelism scheme.